EducloudHQ/rest_with_cdk_typescript/content/list/create_a_lambda_function.md

 }
 ```

-This code creates a Lambda function with the `Python 3.8 runtime`, using a handler function named `list_weather.handler`.
+This code creates a Lambda function with the `Python 3.8 runtime`, using a handler function named `listWeather.handler`.
 The code property is set to a directory named lambda, which contains the code for the Lambda function.
 The environment property is set with the name of the DynamoDB table and the primary key field name.
-Finally, the grant_read_data method is called to grant the function permissions to read data from the DynamoDB table.
+Finally, the grant_read_data method is called to give the function permissions to read data from the DynamoDB table.